Regional Cattle Auction Reports...

 Apache Livestock Auction - Apache, OK

 Compared to last week: Feeder steers and feeder heifers steady to 5.00 higher.
-Steer and heifer calves 5.00 to 10.00 higher.
+Steer calves and heifer calves not enough comparable calves for a market test.
 Quality fair to attractive with good demand.
-Slaughter cows and bulls 1.00 to 2.00 higher
+Slaughter cows 4.00 to 8.00 higher.
+Slaughter bulls 1.00 lower.

 Woodward Wtd Avg Cattle - Woodward OK